n400peanuts/M2-maskedprimingBilinguals/readMe.txt

 This experiment is a masked morphological priming on Italian-English bilinguals.
-Data were collected in November 2016 and consists of 40 participants.
+Data were collected in November 2016 and September 2017 and consists of 81 participants.
 Each of them completed in addition to the masked priming:
 (1) a Proficiency test and
 (2) a Survey about the general linguistic knowledge (AoA survey)